bombbomb/listen-server/README.md

 PORT=8080 node run src/index.js
 ```

 Then a client can make a request to that URL and it will be captured.
 To see what requests have been made, you can visit `http://localhost:3000/_/post` (for `POST` request for example).
+Current the requests are just stored in a in-memory Sqlite database (you can change it to a file below, if you want it to persist beyond usage).

 Environment variables: